Shard End

-Shard End is an area of Birmingham, England.
-It is also a ward within the formal district of Hodge Hill.
-Shard End borders Castle Bromwich to the north and Kingshurst to the east which are situated in the northern part of the neighbouring Metropolitan Borough of Solihull.
+Shard End is an area in East Birmingham, in the county of the West Midlands, England.
+It is part of a wider eponymous ward within the formal district of Hodge Hill.
+Shard End borders Castle Bromwich to the north and Kingshurst to the east, which are both situated in the northwestern part of the neighbouring Metropolitan Borough of Solihull.
+The wider ward had a population of 7,423 at the 2021 census.
+Before 1974, Shard End was in Northwestern Warwickshire, close to the border with Worcestershire; it was also part of Birmingham for some years before the county change.

 History

 Pre-War

-Before the end of World War II, Shard End was completely rural and the only buildings were farmhouses, farm outbuildings and tithe cottages.
+Before the end of World War II, Shard End was a completely rural area of Northwestern Warwickshire; the only buildings were farmhouses, farm outbuildings and tithe cottages.

 Shard End's most infamous resident was Abraham Thornton, son of the owner of Shard End Farm (then part of the Coleshill estate).
 He was charged with the murder of a local girl, Mary Ashford, in 1817.
 The events of the trial led to the abolition of two ancient legal rights – the right of a close relative to demand another trial although the defendant had been acquitted, and the right of a defendant to defend himself by challenging the relative to a duel.
 The duel did not take place and Thornton left the area soon after his second trial to travel to the US.

 During World War I, much of the woodland between Shard End and Kingshurst had been cut down to help with the war effort.
 The Birmingham and District Association of Boy Scouts were able to buy a patch of land at a bargain price and set up a permanent camp there.
 This land was halfway between Kingshurst and Shard End.
 It was called Yorkswood and opened in 1923.
 There were five camp fields, covering an area of 25 acre.
 The total site was over 200 acre.
 The site benefited from permanent washhouses and latrines, a swimming pool, a training centre and headquarters, guesthouse, warden's hut and other huts.
 A small brook from a fresh water spring ran past the camp and Cock Sparrow Farm was about 100 yd away to provide fresh milk.
 The entrance to the camp was flanked by a series of griffin statues.
 These had come from the roof of Lewis's Department Store in Birmingham when it was being renovated.
 After the camp closed in 1972 they were placed upon the Yorkswood housing estate (Kendrick Avenue and nearby roads) in Shard End, built upon the site of the camp.
 Yorkswood takes its name from the nearby Yorks Wood, an eleven hectare forest dating back hundreds of years.